 Building - any structure, either temporary or permanent, having walls and a roof, designed for the shelter of any person, animal, or property, and occupying more than 100 square feet of area.

-Channel - a natural or artificial watercourse with a definite bed and banks that conducts continuously or
+Channel - a natural or artificial watercourse with a definite bed and banks that conducts continuously or periodically flowing water.

 Clearing - any activity that removes the vegetative surface cover.